-(Pro tip: Use Portion Fix containers to make sure your food portions are on point.)
+Pro tip: Use portion-control containers to make sure your food portions are on point.

 Your morning meal is an important one, but like any meal, it can be easy to go overboard at breakfast (we’re looking at you, buttermilk pancakes with syrup.
 And whipped cream).

-If you’ve gotta have your flavored latte, you still have some options: ask for fewer pumps of syrup, swap to sugar-free syrup if available, or switch to non-fat milk.
+If you’ve gotta have your flavored latte, you still have some options: Ask for fewer pumps of syrup, swap to sugar-free syrup if available, or switch to low-fat milk.

 Pro tip: You won’t save a lot of calories by swapping in almond, soy, or coconut milk — most coffee places only offer sweetened versions, so make sure to ask first.

 A 12-ounce can of soda contains 155 calories, and almost all of it is from added sugar — 37 grams.

 (For reference, the American Heart Association recommends no more than 25 grams per day for women and 36 grams for men.)

 Research shows that people who drink soda don’t eat fewer calories to compensate for the extra calories they’re consuming, which is what normally happens when you eat solid food.

 If you can’t quit soda cold turkey, dial down the amount gradually until you get there.